Money in Malaysia: A Tourist Guide to ATMs, Cards and Exchange

 Withdrawal Fees

-All rejoice – most ATMs in Malaysia have no withdrawal fees!
+Rejoice – most ATMs in Malaysia have no withdrawal fees!

 Some of the banks that offer fee-free withdrawals are Maybank, HSBC, CIMB, and Agrobank.

-I prefer to use Maybank for some reason – it’s the biggest bank in Malaysia, their ATMs are easy to find and always in an air-conditioned area.
+I prefer to use Maybank for some reason – it’s the biggest bank in Malaysia, their ATMs are easy to find and are always in an air-conditioned area.

 Let me also remind you to NEVER accept Dynamic Currency Conversion (DCC) when offered at an ATM.
 The ATMs in Malaysia always give you the option and the rate offered is always horrendous.